 The most common disorder of the conjunctiva is inflammation (conjunctivitis).
 There are many causes of inflammation, including

 Allergic reactions (see Allergic Conjunctivitis)

-Conjunctivitis tends to be relatively short-lived, although it sometimes lasts for months or years.
+Conjunctivitis tends to be relatively short-lived, but some kinds last for months or years.
 Long-standing conjunctivitis is often caused by chronic allergies, chronic infections (trachoma), and chronic irritation of the eye that occurs when an eyelid is turned outward (ectropion) or inward (entropion), by some eye drops, or by chronic dryness.
 Whatever the cause, people with conjunctivitis typically have similar symptoms, such as redness and discharge.
 Some types of conjunctivitis also cause itching or irritation.

 The sclera is the tough, white, outer layer of the eyeball.
 The sclera provides the eyeball with structural strength and protects against penetration and rupture.
 Rarely, the sclera becomes inflamed (scleritis).

 The episclera is a thin tissue layer overlying the sclera.
 The episclera contains tiny blood vessels that supply nutrients to the sclera.
 Sometimes the episclera becomes inflamed (episcleritis).